Blouse (song): Critical reception

 For Pitchfork, Quinn Moreland wrote that the song "immediately sets itself apart" from her 2019 album Immunity.
 Of the music, Moreland said that "a hushed acoustic guitar melody is soon joined by gentle orchestral flourishes courtesy of co-producer Jack Antonoff and low-key backing vocals from Lorde".
 Addressing the line "if touch could make them hear, then touch me now", Moreland stated that the encounter was "a devastating prospect — wanting so badly to be genuinely validated that you contemplate compromising part of yourself".
 The review concluded by saying that "'Blouse' is a quiet yet bold leap forward for Clairo, one that puts a spotlight on her skills as a songwriter with remarkable ease".

 Margaret Farrell of Flood compared "Blouse" to Lorde's "Liability", saying that the songs "harness the same urgent closeness".
-Aside from that, Farrell also noted that "orchestral strings swell around Clairo’s bruised words", and that "her vocals get slightly louder" towards the end of the song.
+Aside from that, Farrell also noted that "orchestral strings swell around Clairo's bruised words", and that "her vocals get slightly louder" towards the end of the song.

 Live performances

 On June 3, 2021, Clairo announced that she would debut "Blouse" on The Tonight Show Starring Jimmy Fallon.
 She performed the song on June 10 in-studio on the Tonight Show.

+In March 2022, videos surfaced of Clairo performing "Blouse" on the Sling Tour.
+Despite the song's lyrics detailing her discomfort being oversexualized, concertgoers took the opportunity to sexually harass her.
+The song was not returned to the setlist of her following tour, the Charm Tour.

+In 2023, Clairo recorded a live version of "Blouse" for her Live at Electric Lady extended play.